gradle/build-tool-training-exercises/Introduction_to_Gradle_Build_Tool_for_Developers/README.md

-## Introduction to Gradle Build Tool - Exercises
+## Introduction to Gradle Build Tool for Developers - Exercises

 <p align="left">
 <img width="10%" height="10%" src="https://user-images.githubusercontent.com/120980/174325546-8558160b-7f16-42cb-af0f-511849f22ebc.png">
 </p>

-These are the exercises for the **Introduction to Gradle Build Tool** training course.
+These are the exercises for the **Introduction to Gradle Build Tool for Developers** training course.
 They are designed to give you hands-on experience during the live training to get you going on your journey.